Tom Belford, Co-Editor, The Agitator

 Enjoy our blog … and push back!

-That was 35 years ago.
+That was 45 years ago.

 A lawyer by training, a copywriter and strategist by trade, and a curious and optimistic guy by nature, I’m more convinced than ever that the best is yet to come where direct response fundraising is concerned.
 The only threats to our craft that truly worry me are complacency and conventional wisdom.
-Both jeopardize the best possible performance at a time when non-profits will be required to perform far more and far better than they have in the past.
+Both jeopardize the best possible performance at a time when nonprofits will be required to perform far more and far better than they have in the past.

-But even more worrisome in this era of rapid change is the unwillingness on the part of far too many fundraisers, CEOs and Boards to innovate, to take risks and to break new ground.
+Even more worrisome in this era of rapid change is the unwillingness on the part of far too many fundraisers, CEOs and Boards to innovate, to take risks and to break new ground.